 Leather Vs. Faux Leather

-Regarding leather, it can be hard to distinguish between real and fake leather.
+It can be hard to distinguish between real and fake leather.
 Both materials are often used in shoes, wallets, and other products where consumers want the look and feel of high-quality materials.
 However, several key differences can help you distinguish real leather from its less expensive counterpart.

 |Feature||Real Leather||Faux Leather|